MRN-Code/halfpenny/README.md

-# tails
+# heads
-Official javascript COINS API client.
-Nodejs and Browser compatible!  ♻️
+heads is the _front side of the COINS_ system, pun intended!  _heads_ is the official javascript COINS API client.
+It is nodejs and browser compatible!  ♻️

+# install

+# api